pushdown99/pushdown99.github.io/blog/_posts/2020-09-12-phantomjs.md

 ---
 layout: post
-title: 'cors demo'
+title: 'PhantomJS demo'
 author: haeyeon.hwang
 tags: [iot, hackathon, javascript]
 description: >
-  cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
-A web page may freely embed cross-origin images, stylesheets, scripts, iframes, and videos. `wiki`
+  PhantomJS is a discontinued headless browser used for automating web page interaction.
+PhantomJS provides a JavaScript API enabling automated navigation, screenshots, user behavior and assertions making it a common tool used to run browser-based unit tests in a headless system like a continuous integration environment.  `wiki`
 image: /assets/img/blog/hackathon.png
 hide_image: true
 ---